Frequently asked questions

 Who is involved in the BHR Integrated Care System?

-BHR is an Integrated Care Partnership, a local partnership of health and care leaders within the wider north east London Integrated Care System.
+BHR is an Integrated Care Partnership, a local partnership of health and care leaders within the wider northeast London Integrated Care System.

-Members of the BHR Partnership include: CCGs, LBH, LBBD, LBR, NELFT, BHRUT and Primary care from the three boroughs.
-PELC, and our innovation partner Care City are also members.
 Borough Partnerships are in development which will be the forum through which local health, care and democratic leaders can design and shape local services to improve outcomes for local people.
 These will be the forums through which the community and voluntary sector also engage in their respective boroughs.

 What is ‘Place Based Care’?